net-zero-dri/net-zero-dri.github.io/events.md

 ---
 ## 📅 Upcoming events

-### Project Partner Webinars – Findings and Recommendations
+### Project Partner Webinars – January/February 2023

 We are holding two webinars to share the outcomes of work undertaken by our project partners.
 These pieces of work have been undertaken by over 40 researchers from 20 different institutions over the last ~6 months.
 Both webinars are intended to provide an opportunity for the wider research community to engage with and discuss the project outcomes.